ericyangyu/PPO-for-Beginners/README.md

 [arguments.py](arguments.py) is what main will call to parse arguments from command line.

 [ppo.py](ppo.py) contains our PPO model.
 All the learning magic happens in this file.
-Please read my Medium series (TODO) to see how it works.
+Please read my [Medium series](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-3-4-82081ea58146) to see how it works.
 Another method I recommend is using something called ```pdb```, or python debugger, and stepping through my code starting from when I call ```learn``` in [main.py](main.py).

 [network.py](network.py) contains a sample Feed Forward Neural Network we can use to define our actor and critic networks in PPO.

 [eval_policy.py](eval_policy.py) contains the code to evaluating the policy.
 It's a completely separate module from the other code.

 [graph_code](graph_code) directory contains the code to automatically collect data and generate graphs.
-Takes ~10 hours on a decent computer to generate all the data in my Medium article (TODO).
+Takes ~10 hours on a decent computer to generate all the data in my [Medium article](https://medium.com/@eyyu/coding-ppo-from-scratch-with-pytorch-part-3-4-82081ea58146).
 All the data from the medium article should still be in ```graph_code/graph_data``` too in case you're interested; if you want, you can regenerate the graphs I use with the data.
 For more details, read the README in graph_code.

 Here's a great pdb tutorial to get started: [https://www.youtube.com/watch?v=bHx8A8tbj2c](https://www.youtube.com/watch?v=bHx8A8tbj2c) <br />
 Or if you're an expert with debuggers, here's the documentation: [https://docs.python.org/3/library/pdb.html](https://docs.python.org/3/library/pdb.html)